esphome/esphome-docs/guides/physical_device_connection.rst

 component </components/ota.html>`_ to install software remotely.

-Programming a ESP-based device is done by connecting the serial port on the ESP\* to you computer through a USB to serial adaptor.
-Some devices have adaptor built into the circuit board, in which case things are a bit easier.
+Programming a ESP-based device is done by connecting the serial port on the ESP8266/ESP32 to your computer through a USB to serial adapter.
+Some devices have adapter built into the circuit board, in which case things are a bit easier.

 .. note::